Military of the Bruneian Sultanate

-The Military of the Bruneian Sultanate officially the Royal Brunei Armed Forces was the land force of the Bruneian Sultanate from 1368 to 1906.
+The Military of the Bruneian Sultanate was the land force of the Bruneian Sultanate from 1368 to 1906.

 History

 Early history (1363–1408)

-The first known battle between Brunei and foreign armies was the Battle of the Igan Valley.
+The first battle between Brunei and foreign armies was the Sarawakian Igan Valley.
 The Igan River flowed through this valley and was located in the traditional lands of the Melanau-speaking people.
 There are two accounts of the fight: the first, more legendary, tells of a nine-month struggle between three Brunei heroes and Bilanapura, a genie that Jerambak finally defeated using a miraculous fish skin he stole from an ogre.
-According to the second, Awang Jerambak's Brunei men came up against Basiung and his 9,000-strong allied armies from Sambas, Matu, Sadung, and Sarikei.
-The Brunei army, aided by the Dayaks, overpowered Basiung's warriors despite their superior numbers; as a result, Igan was destroyed and war spoils were taken.
+According to the second, Awang Jerambak's Brunei men came up against Basiung and his nine thousand-strong allied armies from Sambas, Matu, Sadung, and Sarikei.
+The Brunei army, aided by the Iban, overpowered Basiung's warriors despite their superior numbers; as a result, Igan was destroyed and war spoils were taken.
 Following this, Jerambak made Igan accept Awang Alak Betatar's dominance.

 The Bruneian soldiers persisted in their conquests, subduing Igan's allies, such as Sarikei, Rajang, Sadung, Sarawak, Tanjung Datu, and Lingga, and stealing and capturing the traditionally Melanau regions of Oya, Matu, and Mukah.
+They penetrated all the way to Sambas, where they took control of Pontianak, Sanggau, and Sambas itself.
+They also expanded their dominion over Borneo to the south and southwest.
+They overcame Banjar (now Banjarmasin) on the east coast and took over parts of northern Borneo, albeit the latter took longer because of the dispersed towns.
+Awang Alak Betatar expanded the newly established Brunei territory by advancing his frontiers from the Tutong River to the Rejang river delta.

+According to Chinese historical accounts, including "Nan Hai Zhi, Volume 7," Brunei ruled over nine regions in the 13th and 14th centuries, which is consistent with the Syair Awang Semaun.
+It describes how Awang Alak Betatar expanded his domain to include Sungai Igan and then took five more provinces from Johor on Borneo's west coast: Sarawak, Samarahan, Sadong, Mukah, and Kalaka.
+With the acquisition, Brunei's colonial territories became a total of fourteen, in line with reports that date back to the 10th century.
+Due to the influence of the Srivijaya, these provinces had slipped out of Brunei's authority, but in the middle of the 14th century, Awang Alak Betatar regained them, solidifying Brunei's historical geographical reach.

+Brunei was still ruled by the Javanese, but according to "Ming Tai Zu Shi Lu, Volume 67," it confirmed its authority over 14 states.
+This figure is consistent with Brunei's oral traditions and corresponds with the country's 10th century geographical dominance, as documented in "Zhu Fan Zhi" (977).
+The myth, passed down orally, tells of a prince who, while searching for a missing spear, got married in each of the fourteen states he went to, bearing sons who were subsequently made rulers of these communities.
+The Chinese accounts verify Brunei's historical authority over fourteen territories, even with their mythological components.